4.34 from 15 votes

 This post may include affiliate links.
 Thank you for your support.

 As most of you probably know I’m a HUGE fan of apple cider vinegar (ACV) and for good reason.
-Among other things, it’s been known to help balance pH levels, lower blood sugar levels and even help with weight loss!
+Among other things, it’s been known to help lower blood sugar levels and even help with weight loss!
 I have a whole post detailing the health benefits of apple cider vinegar so be sure to check that out if you’re interested in the WHY behind my healthy obsession with this vinegar.

 I drink it daily and try to get all my health coaching clients to do so as well.
 ACV is definitely pungent at first, but after drinking it regularly you get used to the flavor and it’s easy to drink plain mixed with a little water.
 That said, some days I still enjoy making it taste delicious using one of these apple cider vinegar drink recipes, this grape and apple cider vinegar antioxidant drink or the apple pie apple cider vinegar drink I’m sharing today.